dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: 01-06: golang.org/x/time pinned to v0.14.0 (not the research-cited v0.15.0) to avoid an unrelated go.mod/toolchain bump against the pinned go1.24.2 and the +heroku goVersion go1.24 directive
 - [Phase ?]: 01-06: previewDeck (SurfaceDeckImport) and trackProductEvent (SurfaceProductEvent) share one pkg/ratelimit.Registry built from a single Conf-derived budget (DECK_IMPORT_RATE_PER_MINUTE/BURST), since only one budget pair is specified anywhere in this phase's intel
 - [Phase ?]: 01-06: DECK_PROVIDER_ENABLED defaults false and providerEnabled() also requires a non-empty DECK_PROVIDER_ALLOWED_HOSTS even when the flag is set; disabled/half-configured traffic never calls the fetch seam at all (proven via a spy)
+- [Phase ?]: 01-07: Neutral comparison recommended Archidekt (D-15 hard gate observed and consistent); the user selected Moxfield anyway at the D-14 checkpoint, diverging from that recommendation -- recorded factually, not corrected
+- [Phase ?]: 01-07: Task 3 executed as a Rule-2 deviation directed by the user -- hostname-keyed Moxfield adapter routing and kill-switch reuse shipped as scaffolding; normalizeToDeckText deliberately unimplemented (errMoxfieldContractUnverified) since api.moxfield.com/robots.txt disallows automated access and no authorized sample response has ever been captured
+- [Phase ?]: 01-07: REQ-ACT-003 deliberately left NOT complete -- the requirement's substance (a working first-provider import) does not exist; marking it complete would overstate what shipped

 ### Pending Todos